sudogene/telegrapy/README.md

 # telegrapy

-telegrapy is a package for easy building of Bots using the [Telegram Bot API](https://core.telegram.org/bots).
+telegrapy is a package for easy building of bots using the [Telegram Bot API](https://core.telegram.org/bots).

 ---